Deep congruences + the Brauer-Nesbitt theorem: Statement of the main theorem

 An ideal $\aa$ that satisfies the divided power property for all $k \geq 1$ will be called a \emph{divided-power ideal}.
 This concept plays a key role in the theory of crystalline cohomology, where $\aa$ satisfying the above condition exactly means that the maps $\gamma_k\colon\aa\to A$ given by $\gamma_k(a)=\frac{a^k}{k!}$ define a \emph{divided-power structure} on $\aa$~\cite[\S{}3]{berthelotogus}.

-In fact satisfying the divided-power property at $p$ only is equivalent to being a divided-power ideal: \begin{prop} For an ideal $\bb$ in a commutative ring $B$, the following are equivalent \begin{enumerate} \item For all $n \in \ZZ^+$ and all $a \in \bb$, we have $a^n \in p^{v_p(n!)} \bb$. \item For all $a \in \bb$ we have $a^p \in p \bb$. \end{enumerate} \end{prop}
+In a torsion-free $\ZZ_{(p)}$-algebra, satisfying the divided-power property at $p$ only is equivalent to being a divided-power ideal, as the following proposition shows. \begin{proposition} For an ideal $\bb$ in a commutative ring $B$, the following are equivalent \begin{enumerate} \item For all $n \in \ZZ^+$ and all $a \in \bb$, we have $a^n \in p^{v_p(n!)} \bb$. \item For all $a \in \bb$ we have $a^p \in p \bb$. \end{enumerate} \end{proposition}

 \begin{proof} The implication \ref{atalln} $\implies$ \ref{atp} is immediate given that $v_p(p!) = 1$.
 Suppose now that \ref{atp} is satisfied.
-First we show that \ref{atalln} is true for $n = p^k$ by induction on $k$.
+First we show that \ref{atalln} is true for $n = p^k$ by induction on~$k$.
 The case $k = 0$ is trivial and $k = 1$ is exactly \ref{atp}.
 Suppose now \ref{atalln} is true for $n = p^k$ for some $k \geq 1$.
 Note that For any $a \in \bb$, there exists a $b \in \bb$ so that $a^{p^k} = p^{v_p(p^k!)} b.$ Therefore

 Since $b \in \bb$, by the \ref{atp} assumption we have $b^p \in p \bb$.
 Therefore

 as desired.